SuperOfficeDocs/superoffice-docs/docs/apps/what-api-to-use.md

 Most people who chose to use OpenID Connect, use one of the available OpenID Connect [frameworks provided][9] depending on their technology stack.

 While nearly impossible to cover homegrown solutions, SuperOffice has successfully tested OpenID Connect friendly frameworks; including [Microsoft ASPNET authentication services][10], as well as Identity Server’s [oidc-client][11].
-In fact, the SuperOffice Online [Angular example][12] uses the oidc-client-js npm package.
+In fact, the SuperOffice Online [Angular example][12] uses the `oidc-client-js` npm package.

 SuperOffice supports interactive [OpenID Connect workflows][6], such as Authorization Code, Implicit and Hybrid Flow, but there is no support for non-interactive OAuth2 workflows; such as Client Credentials.

-SuperOffice does, however, issue `refresh_token`s, and in that way does support a non-interactive flow once the user has interactively signed in.
-Since it does require the user to first interactively authenticate to receive a `refresh_token`, we refer to this as **Semi-Interactive**.
-From that point on, each users’ refresh token can be securely stored and use toward the **tokens** endpoint to obtain an `access_token`, which is then used as a credential to perform API calls on behalf of a particular user.
+SuperOffice does, however, issue refresh tokens, and in that way does support a non-interactive flow once the user has interactively signed in.
+Since it does require the user to first interactively authenticate to receive a refresh token, we refer to this as **Semi-Interactive**.
+From that point on, each users’ refresh token can be securely stored and use toward the **tokens** endpoint to obtain an access token, which is then used as a credential to perform API calls on behalf of a particular user.

 ## Supported Scenarios